amadeus/qmk_firmware/keyboards/planck/keymaps/amadeus/readme.md

-# The Default Planck Layout
+# Amadeus' Custom Planck Layout

+Just doin my thing in here, livin the live I was supposed to live.